Prxnce14/Capstone_25/README.md

 $ python -m venv venv (you may need to use python3 instead)
 $ source venv/Scripts/activate (or .\venv\Scripts\activate on Windows)
 $ pip install -r requirements.txt
+$ flask db upgrade.
+In the event you get an error regarding conflicting heads, merge them and re-run command
 $ flask --app app run
 ```